OpenTimestamps: A Step-by-Step Tutorial

 3. Loading the OTS Receipt/Proof From File

-Load an existing OTS receipt/proof from a local file; no internet connectivity required.
+Load an existing OTS receipt/proof from a local file; no internet connectivity is required.

-Display the informations included in the OTS receipt/proof, including the actual commitment operations and attestations (if any); no internet connectivity is required.
+Display the information included in the OTS receipt/proof, including the actual commitment operations and attestations (if any); no internet connectivity is required.

 5. Upgrading the OTS Receipt/Proof

-Attempt the upgrade of the OTS receipt/proof with attestations that might be available from the selected OpenTimestamps calendars; internet connectivity is required.
+Attempt to upgrade the OTS receipt/proof with attestations that might be available from the selected OpenTimestamps calendars; internet connectivity is required.

 Even proofs can be updated, if a calendar can add its attestation to the ones previously provided by other calendars.
 Of course, the earliest attestation is the most relevant: subsequent ones do not add relevant information.